PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 ---
 title: The Grid component
+menuTitle: Grid
 weight: 2
 ---

-## The Grid component
+# The Grid component

-The Grid component define for a Grid (Table + action + bulk actions) the definition of columns, the query builder used to retrieve data and how the search filters must be used to retrieve the data displayed.
+The Grid component specifies for a Grid (Table + action + bulk actions) the definition of columns, the query builder used to retrieve data and how the search filters must be used to retrieve the data displayed.

 Not only this give a consistent representation of the data from a "PHP/Back" point of view, but the component also provide a minimalist Twig/Javascript layer for the rendering based on a typed View model.